Accelerating Large-Scale-Structure data analyses by emulating Boltzmann solvers and Lagrangian Perturbation Theory: Introduction

-Multiple emulators have been built for LSS summary statistics (usually based on the results of $N$-body simulations), which include the nonlinear matter power spectrum, halo mass function, halo bias, and the effect of baryons \citep[e.g.][]{Heitmann2014,EuclidEmulator,Winther2019,McClintock2019,Zhai2019,Bird2019,Bocquet2020,Schneider2020,Angulo2020,EuclidEmulator2,Arico2020c,Zennaro2021}.
+Multiple emulators have been built for LSS summary statistics (usually based on the results of $N$-body simulations), which include the nonlinear matter power spectrum, halo mass function, halo bias, and the effect of baryons \citep[\textit{e.g}.][]{Heitmann2014,EuclidEmulator,Winther2019,McClintock2019,Zhai2019,Bird2019,Bocquet2020,Schneider2020,Angulo2020,EuclidEmulator2,Arico2020c,Zennaro2021}.

-Regardless the technique, the emulated quantity is usually the ratio with respect to the linear theory expectation (e.g. the nonlinear over the linear power spectrum).
+Regardless the technique, the emulated quantity is usually the ratio with respect to the linear theory expectation (\textit{e.g}. the nonlinear over the linear power spectrum).
 This reduces the dynamical range of the function and removes some of the cosmology-dependence, allowing a more robust and accurate emulation.
 Since the evaluation of an emulator takes a negligible amount of CPU time, the calculation of the linear power spectrum becomes the bottleneck of the analysis.
+Similarly to the emulators, also the widely used \textsc{\tt halofit} algorithm \citep{Smith2003,Takahashi2012} applies its interpolation functions to the linear power spectrum.
+In this case too, the evaluation of the linear power spectrum is by far the bottleneck of the calculation.

 A possible way to tackle this is to reduce the number of evaluations needed in parameter constraints.
-Specifically, one technique proposed by several authors is to directly emulate the likelihood function \citep[e.g.][]{McClintock2019b,Leclercq2018,Pellejero2020}.
+Specifically, one technique proposed by several authors is to directly emulate the likelihood function \citep[\textit{e.g}.][]{McClintock2019b,Leclercq2018,Pellejero2020}.
+Another ideas, which we explore here, is to directly speed up the evaluation of the linear power spectrum.